makerdao/community/governance/votes/Trial Executive vote - July 12, 2023.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

-- Multiple risk parameters will be changed including Stability Fees, and Liquidation Ratios, as detailed below.
+- Multiple risk parameters will be changed including Stability Fees and Liquidation Ratios, as detailed below.
 - The Dai Savings Rate will be decreased to 3.19%.
-- DAI streams totaling 6,685,806 DAI will be set up for Chronicle Labs and Jet Stream budgets.
+- DAI streams totaling 6,685,806 DAI will be set up for Chronicle Labs and Jet Stream development budgets.
-- MKR streams totaling 3836.33 MKR will be set up for Chronicle Labs and Jet Stream budgets.
+- MKR streams totaling 3836.33 MKR will be set up for Chronicle Labs and Jet Stream development budgets.
 - Current streaming budget for DUX-001 will be canceled.
 - A total of 494,001 DAI will be transferred to the Jet Stream Ecosystem.
 - A total of 229.44 MKR will be distributed to previously active Aligned Delegates.
 - A total of 125 MKR will be transferred to the Deco Fixed Rate Core Unit.
 - A total of 56.8 MKR will be transferred to the Development & UX Core Unit (DUX-001).

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - The FlapperUniV2 (Smart Burn Engine) will be added to replace Surplus Auctions (flaps).